hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 ## Self service analytics

-Druid's principle for data is "**F**resh, **F**ast, **F**or all".
+Druid's principle for data can be described by the "3F" of "**F**resh, **F**ast, **F**or all".
 There are a number of [free](https://blog.allegro.tech/2018/10/turnilo-lets-change-the-way-people-explore-big-data.html) and [commercial](https://imply.io/post/hello-pivot) frontends that enable self service, exploratory analytics and interactive dashboarding on top of Druid - ensuring that each user gets snappy access to the data that was generated this very moment.

 ### Built to scale